pi-ra/beesy-issue-tracker/README.md

 ---

-PS: This extension does NOT track or share user data.
-However we use error collection service to improve Beesy and its user's experience.

----

 ## ⚠️ Disclaimer
 A Beesy user should inform and get consent of other Google Meet members when recording is enabled on their system according to their local laws.
 Be a sound user and respect others privacy :)

+---

+## Privacy Policy
+We respect your privacy.
+[Click here to read more](/PRIVACY_POLICY.md)